taoensso/nippy/README.md

 See [here](https://github.com/ptaoussanis/nippy/issues/130) for details, including upgrade instructions.

-# Nippy

-## The fastest serialization library for Clojure
+# Nippy: the fastest serialization library for Clojure

 Clojure's [rich data types] are *awesome*.
 And its [reader] allows you to take your data just about anywhere.
 But the reader can be painfully slow when you've got a lot of data to crunch (like when you're serializing to a database).